 Whether you currently are a healthcare practitioner or educator, your experience is invaluable to the next generation of health science professionals.
 If you would like to pursue a career in higher education or enrich the one you have, our online Doctor of Education (EdD) program can help you achieve your goals and prepare you for success in this dynamic field.

 - The EdD consists of 60 credits and can be completed in as little as four years.
 However, USAHS’s program is flexible so students can complete the program at their preferred pace.

-- Delivered almost completely online, the program includes two on-campus residencies, which will expose you to guest speakers and allow you to engage in discussions, presentations, and Q&A sessions with your faculty and fellow students in a face-to-face setting.
+- Delivered almost completely online, the program includes two on-campus immersions, which will expose you to guest speakers and allow you to engage in discussions, presentations, and Q&A sessions with your faculty and fellow students in a face-to-face setting.

 - You will progress through the program with a diverse interprofessional cohort of your peers who share your desire and commitment to begin or enhance their careers in higher education.